 For those with diabetes and disabilities, physical activity can be a challenge.
-Many people with diabetes are living with the challenges of related complications such as nerve, vision and muscular disabilities.
+Many people with diabetes are living with the challenges of related complications such as nerve, vision and cardiovascular issues.
 Diabetes is the leading cause of non-traumatic lower limb amputation in Canadian adults.
 It is associated with approximately 70% of amputations performed in hospital.

 Although there will be challenges, it is important to ensure that people living with diabetes-related disabilities engage in regular physical activity.

 Lack of physical activity increases the risk of additional complications.
-Inactivity can also increase the loss of function, leading to greater challenges with activities of daily living (ADL).
+Inactivity can also increase the loss of function, leading to greater challenges with activities of daily living (ADL), such as personal hygiene, getting dressed, or preparing meals.
 Over time, this can result in loss of independence for people living with diabetes and related disabilities.

 Check out these disabilities physical activity tips and guidelines to help you, your family member or friend with diabetes engage in physical activity…conveniently and safely.